BIOLOGY 5501 Proposal Writing Credit: 1

 BIOLOGY 5517 From Bench to Bedside: Translational Research Credits: 3

-This course explores the interplay between basic biological research and bedside clinical practice, delving into the topic “what is translational research?”
+This course explores the pipeline from basic biological research to bedside clinical practice, delving into the topic “what is translational research?”
 By engaging with people from the community involved at all levels of translational research, students will gain an appreciation for the civic issues behind medical research, the interdisciplinary nature of research, and the part that Kansas City institutions play in regional life and health sciences.
-As part of the course, students will produce a “public service announcement” style video that explains a particular aspect of translational research for consumption by people within the broader Kansas City community.
+As a graduate course, students will be asked to use critical thinking in each step of the drug-development pipeline.

-Prerequisites: Must be in a graduate program in the School of Biological Sciences or instructor consent.
+Prerequisites: Must be in a graduate program in Biology or instructor consent.

 BIOLOGY 5518 Graduate Histology Credits: 2